nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/garbage-collecting-orphaned-binaries.md

 Binary files are not immediately deleted when their containing document is deleted because the binary store uses a de-duplication strategy which means that the same binary file may be referenced by several documents.
 To avoid complex locking or reference counting strategies, they are simply garbage-collected when there remains no reference to them (they are orphaned).

-## Manually - Using the Web interface

-The garbage collection is done by an explicit administration step:

-1. In the JSF UI go to **Admin** > **System Information** > **Repository binaries**.
-2. Check the **Delete orphaned binaries** check box.
-If you just want to gather statistics about what it going to be deleted, don't check this box and go to next step.
-3. Click on **Mark orphaned binaries**.

-## Programmatically - Using the Nuxeo Shell or Java Code
+## Usage with the Nuxeo Shell or Java Code

 ```java
 import org.nuxeo.ecm.core.blob.DocumentBlobManager;